feerposser/unity-2d-platform-movement/readme.md

 - [ ] issue and pull request template
 - [ ] set sliders for the atribute values in the Unity editor
 - [ ] push to the Unity Store

+## curiosity
+This library is beeing developed becouse I seeing a lot of tutorials not fallowing the software development good practices.
+So I decided to slowly start create a lib for handling the most important part of the player: the move.